-Employee Feature: Paying Kindness Forward to Help Immigrants and Refugees Build New Lives, Promising Futures
+Employee Spotlight: Paying Kindness Forward to Help Immigrants and Refugees Build New Lives, Promising Futures

 Each month, we shine a light on a Points of Light employee who is making a difference in their community.
 These stories of service highlight the individual volunteer efforts of our dedicated staff, what motivated them to get involved, and how service has inspired them.

 Though Sam Dooma, director of information technology at Points of Light, spends much of his day managing the technical needs across the organization’s three offices, his time outside of work is dedicated to volunteer work in support of immigrants and refugees.